weaviate/weaviate-io/developers/weaviate/api/graphql/get.md

       _additional {
         group {
-          id  # An identifier for the group in this search groupedBy  # Properties grouped by
-          count  # Count of objects in this group maxDistance  # Maximum distance from the group to the query vector minDistance  # Minimum distance from the group to the query vector
+          id  # An identifier for the group in this search groupedBy{ value path }  # Value and path of the property grouped by count  # Count of objects in this group maxDistance  # Maximum distance from the group to the query vector minDistance  # Minimum distance from the group to the query vector